 - Continue: Allows the player to continue if they get a game over!

-Like many disc-based games of the early 90's, Lords of Thunder takes advantage of the CD format with music that goes far beyond hardware limitations of the era.
+Like many disc-based games of the early 90s, Lords of Thunder takes advantage of the CD format with heavy metal instrumental music that goes far beyond hardware limitations of the era.
 The soundtrack was produced by Japanese music house T's Music.